Northern Lights in France as a G4 solar storm reaches Brittany

 Beneath the green curtains, the beauty hides another story: the alerts, sensors, and operators who monitor space.

 Comparisons come quickly, and the refrain is tempting: “the strongest since 2003.”
-Use that carefully, because it depends on what you compare.
-On the G scale, the episode reached G4: severe, but not the theoretical maximum (G5).
+Handle that carefully, because it all depends on what you compare.
+On the G scale, the episode reaches G4: severe, but not the theoretical maximum (G5).
 Very powerful events have been observed in recent years, sometimes at higher levels.

-By contrast, an S4 level on the S scale is rare enough.
+However, an S4 level on the S scale is rare enough.
 Authorities liken it to the October 2003 storms.
 Those storms, nicknamed “Halloween,” still serve as a historical reference.
-Good journalistic practice is clear: date it, specify the scale, avoid unqualified superlatives.
+Good journalistic practice is here: date, specify the scale, avoid naked superlatives.

-What January’s episode reveals, beyond the photos, is a collective dependence.
-Our societies live within a thin technological layer: telecom satellites, Earth observation, network synchronization, navigation, aviation.
-Space weather is no longer just an astronomer’s topic; it’s a branch of risk prevention.
+What the January episode reveals, beyond the photos, is a collective dependence.
+Our societies live in a thin technological layer: telecom satellites, Earth observation, network synchronization, navigation, aviation.
+Space weather is no longer just an astronomers’ topic; it’s a branch of risk prevention.

 It also has limits.
-For the public, people mainly follow simple markers: aurora forecasts and the Kp index (the higher it rises, the more the auroral oval can expand).
-A CME can be spotted in solar imagery, but its magnetic structure—the thing that makes the difference on impact—is really measurable only as it approaches Earth.
-Result: bulletins resemble terrestrial weather reports with terms like “watch,” “alert,” and “probability.”
-Also, aurora forecasts sometimes only confirm at the last minute.
-Uncertainty remains until the final moment.
-For the general public, that’s good news: you can look up without panic, aware that the show has another side.
+For the public, we mainly follow simple markers: aurora forecasts and the Kp index (the higher it rises, the more the auroral oval can extend).
+A CME can be spotted in solar imagery, but its magnetic structure—the one that makes the difference at impact—is really measurable only as it approaches Earth.
+Result: bulletins resemble terrestrial weather with terms like “watch,” “alert” and “probability.”
+Also, aurora forecasts are sometimes confirmed at the last minute.
+Uncertainty remains until the last moment.
+For the general public, that’s good news: you can look up without panic, but aware that the show has another side.

-For those who tried their luck on the night of January 19–20, the experience sometimes felt unfinished.
-Auroras are better seen away from lights, with a clear northern horizon, and especially when the sky is clear.
-The cold reminds you you’re outside, not looking at a screen.
+For those who tried their luck on the night of January 19 to 20, the experience sometimes felt unfinished.
+Auroras are seen better away from lights, with a clear northern horizon, and especially when the sky is clear.
+The cold reminds you that you are not watching a screen: you are outside.

-The most useful advice is also the humblest: if the eye sees only a gray veil, a photo may reveal green and pink.
-Conversely, an overprocessed photo can lie.
-Between the two, there remains the moment: a few minutes when the night vault, usually so steady, takes on the motion of the sea.
+The most useful advice is also the humblest: if the eye sees only a gray veil, the photo can reveal green and pink.
+Conversely, an over-processed photo can lie.
+Between the two, there remains the moment: a few minutes when the night vault, usually so stable, takes on the movement of a sea.

 From continental Europe to the United States, the same ribbons run over the mountains: a global phenomenon triggered by a single Sun.